 The well loved New Forest Water Park which is only 2 miles away is a must for adrenaline junkies and can (obviously) be enjoyed in even if the weather disappoints.

-Paulton’s Park near Romsey is home to the newly opened Peppa Pig World, an irresistible lure to the youngest in the bunch.
+Paulton’s Park near Romsey is home to the ever popular Peppa Pig World, an irresistible lure to the youngest in the bunch.
 Most noteworthy, nearby is Beaulieu and its rows of priceless, historic motor cars will have the whole family in awe.